 Go to the Beach

 You can’t visit an island in the Caribbean without going to the beach at least once.
 Flamenco Beach in Culebra is cited as one of the best beaches in the world.
-Other popular beaches include Boquerón, Seven Seas, La Monserrate, Caja de Muertos, Carolina and Sun Bay.
-Take a dip, surf, snorkel, paddle board, or just lay out and read a book to relax.
+Other popular beaches include Boquerón, Seven Seas, La Monserrate, Caja de Muertos, Carolina, and Sun Bay.
+Take a dip, surf, snorkel, paddleboard, or just lay out and read a book to relax.

-Did you know that El Yunque is the only rain forest under US national park service?
+Did you know that El Yunque is the only rainforest under US national park service?
 Take a solo or guided tour and hike along the trails.
-You can also take part in zip-lining, hang gliding, rock climbing and para sailing.
+You can also take part in zip-lining, hang gliding, rock climbing, and parasailing.

-Learn the History
+Learn about Puerto Rican History

-The architecture in much of Old San Juan date back to when the Spanish ruled the island.
+The architecture in much of Old San Juan dates back to when the Spanish ruled the island.
 Make sure you visit the Paseo La Princesa promenade to purchase souvenirs from street vendors.
-The view is also beautiful for a nice walk with the family and people watching.
+The view is also beautiful for a nice walk with the family and people-watching.
 There are also a number of museums and UNESCO World Heritage sites to visit in the area.

 Embrace the Culture

 Everyone I know that has gone to Puerto Rico has raved about the food.
 For me, rice and beans are a must for most, if not all meals.
 Popular dishes include Mofongo and pernil.
-Go on a walking food tour or take a cooking class.
+You can also take a walking food tour or take a cooking class.